 Last but not lead, the price of the tool plays a big factor in everyone’s decision.
 Whether you can or cannot spend a lot of money or you simply won’t use the tool enough to justify spending over a certain amount, money determines which tool you end up with.
 As for the cost of the hookaroons on this list, there is one for every budget, ranging from $45 to $130.

 I recommend you get a hookaroon with a long handle, which utilizes a new design.
 The long handle will you keep you from bending over while the new design ensures the tool won’t slip out of the wood when you’re least expecting it.

 The Best Hookaroons Reviewed

 Now that you know the qualities to look for in a hookaroon, I’ll be showing you my top picks.
-Each of these tools has made it into my favorites for their innovative design, price, or a combination of the two.
-So, without dragging this out any farther, let’s get into it.
+Each of these tools has made it into my favorites for its innovative design, price, or combination of the two.
+So, without dragging this out any further, let’s get into it.

 Ochsenkopf Ox 36″ Aluminium Hookeroon

 Ochsenkopf is a German brand established by the Fahlefeld brothers in 1781.
 They’re most well-known for their incredibly well-made axes but, as you can see by this product, axes aren’t the only tool they make.
 Ochsenkopf has several “sappies” or hookaroons, ranging from short to long, with either wooden or metal handles.

 This particular device made its way into this list due to its length, ergonomics, and innovative design.
 The head is perfect for gripping lumber rounds or firewood.
 The strength of the handle is nothing to scoff at and their soft grip makes working with this hookaroon a pleasure.